jermbo/CleanCode/README.md

 ### Meaning / Purposeful Comments

 Code should be as self documenting as possible.
 However, there are reasons one would want to leave a comment.
-One could be to leave yourself a reminder or note to the next developer. _**These should not make it to production so use VERY sparingly.**_
+One could be to leave yourself a reminder or leaving a note to the next developer. _**These should not make it to production and so should be used sparingly.**_

 A good habit I picked up early in my career was to open and then immediately close it, as well as note what has been closed.
-HTML has the tendency to get nested pretty deeply, this can cause it to be difficult to be certain what is open and close properly and where.
+HTML has a tendency to get nested pretty deep, this can cause it to be difficult to be certain what is open and closed properly and where.

 ### Bad